Transport Reversible Jump Proposals: NUMERICAL EXPERIMENTS

-In this example, for each individual $k$-conditional target, a training set and an independent test set of samples are drawn via exact sampling.
-RQMA-based NFs are fit to the conditional targets using the training set.
-Proposals are compared using the test set.
-The performance of RQMA-NF TRJ proposals is assessed via comparison to a TRJ proposal that uses a simple affine whitening transformation based on the estimated first two moments of the training set.

-Figure \ref{fig:sasproposals} depicts a visualization of the proposal distributions (including those obtained using the exact transport map), and Figure \ref{fig:sas_trace} visualizes the running estimate of model probabilities for each proposal type, where $j_k(k')$ is set to the mixture weights as above.
+Note that the choice of $j_{k}(k')= \frac{1}{4}\bb I_{\{k' = 1\}} + \frac{3}{4}\bb I_{\{k' = 2\}}$, for $k\in \{1,2\}$, i.e., the mixture weights, correspond to a rejection-free proposal when the exact transports of the form in \eqref{eq:sas_perfectT} are used.
+Both the affine and RQMA NF are trained on a set of $N=5\cdot 10^4$ samples obtained via exact simulation for each of the two targets.
+Figure \ref{fig:sasproposals} depicts a visualization of the proposal distributions (including those obtained using an exact transport map), and Figure \ref{fig:sas_trace} visualizes the running estimate of model probabilities for each proposal type, where $j_k(k')$ is set to the mixture weights as above.
+On average, the accuracy of the running model probability estimates is best for the exact TM, followed by RQMC NF, which provides a better approximation of the exact TM compared to Affine.